operasoftware/devopera/articles/_posts/2015-02-24-web-notifications-pubnub.md

 # What we’ll be building

-For this article, I made an alternative version of the "Yo" app, which allows you to send the message "Yo" to your friends.
-With the ["Oi" web app][6], instead of sending a message to your friends, you can send "Oi" to strangers online.
+For this article, I made an alternative version of the “Yo” app, which allows you to send the message “Yo” to your friends.
+With the [“Oi” web app][6], instead of sending a message to your friends, you can send “Oi” to strangers online.

 [6]: http://pubnub.github.io/oi-web-notifications/